PallaviShakya/pallavishakya.github.io/_pages/about.md

 ## I love teaching.
 As a Teaching Assistant at UC Davis, I have taught undergraduate courses in Climate Change and Animal Biology.
 Read about my teaching experience [here](/teaching/).

+Fun fact: I started my teaching journey as a volunteer teacher in Nepal.
+I taught Science and English to students on elementary level.

 ## Beyond Academia
 Outside of academia, I have worked on **community-driven projects** focused on **sustainable agriculture** and **public health** in Nepal.
 * As a part of WASH (Water, Sanitation and Health) and sustainable livelihoods initiative, I worked with local communities to improve their access to clean water, and led workshops with women's cooperatives to promote women's health and hygiene.
 * I also led a team of volunteers to support farmers in building small sustainable businesses through high-value vegetable production in rural Nepal.